Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 In order to control the derivatives of the deformation tensor of $N$ we introduce the following assumptions:

-\begin{remark} The assumptions (\emph{\textbf{BA:II}}) should really be formulated in the $\mathrm{L}^4(S_{u,v})$ norm to be consistent with our existence proof, but we state them here for simplicity as $\mathrm{L}^\infty$ assumptions.
-While the scaling and weights are identical to the necessary assumptions in $\mathrm{L}^4$, we can proceed here for convenience with estimating all quantities pointwise, as opposed to also considering integrations on $S_{u,v}$. \end{remark}
+\begin{remark} In the context of the \emph{bootstrap argument} the assumptions (\emph{\textbf{BA:II}}) should be formulated in the $\mathrm{L}^4(S_{u,v})$ norm, but we state them here for simplicity as $\mathrm{L}^\infty$ assumptions.
+While the scaling and weights are identical to the appropriate assumptions in $\mathrm{L}^4$, we will proceed here for convenience with estimating all quantities pointwise, as opposed to also considering integrations on $S_{u,v}$. \end{remark}